+scenic significance.

-- scenic significance. - (e) The Wallula Gap has been recognized as a significant scenic (as well as historic and wildlife) area.
-The County shall enact special land use measures; i.e., overlay zone to protect and preserve this area (see Technical Report). - 21.
-Currently there are no designated state or federal scenic waterways in Umatilla County. - 21. - (a) Umatilla County will cooperate with any future designation of a state or federal scenic waterway. - (b) Proposals for development within any future designated recreational or scenic river areas will be coordinated with the administrative staff of the Scenic Waterways Program. - 22.
-Important archeological, historic, cultural, and scientific sites need protection. - 22.
-The County shall cooperate with state agencies and other historical organizations to preserve historic buildings and sites, cultural areas, and archeological sites and artifacts. - 23.
-Many historical and archeological sits in Umatilla County have not been recognized or cataloged. - 23. - (a) Umatilla County shall encourage and cooperate in developing a detailed county-wide historic site inventory. - (b) Over time, as money and assistance and available, the Umatilla County Historical Society, with County assistance, will mark these sites to increase their value to the public. - (c) With the availability and/or addition of adequate information on possible historic, archeological or cultural sites, the County shall complete the Goal 5 analysis process (OAR 660-16-000). - (d) The County and the Historical Society will cooperate in an effort to locate and document the historic cemeteries and family burial plots. - 24.
-Protective land use measures will be - 24.
+- (e) The Wallula Gap has been recognized as a significant scenic (as well as historic and wildlife) area.
+The County shall enact special land use measures; i.e., overlay zone to protect and preserve this area (see Technical Report). - 21. - (a) Umatilla County will cooperate with any future designation of a state or federal scenic waterway. - (b) Proposals for development within any future designated recreational or scenic river areas will be coordinated with the administrative staff of the Scenic Waterways Program.

+22. The County shall cooperate with state agencies and other historical organizations to preserve historic buildings and sites, cultural areas, and archeological sites and artifacts.

+- (a) Umatilla County shall encourage and cooperate in developing a detailed county-wide historic site inventory. - (b) Over time, as money and assistance and available, the Umatilla County Historical Society, with County assistance, will mark these sites to increase their value to the public. - (c) With the availability and/or addition of adequate information on possible historic, archeological or cultural sites, the County shall complete the Goal 5 analysis process (OAR 660-16-000). - (d) The County and the Historical Society will cooperate in an effort to locate and document the historic cemeteries and family burial plots.

+24. Protective land use measures will be